sevidmusic/Roady/README.md

 The Darling Data Management System's development process always starts with the creation of an App Package.

-App packages define the basic configuration of an App.

-The purpose of an App Package is to provide a snapshot of an App that can be used to reproduce an instance of the App for a Darling Data Management System installation.

-Once an App Package is defined, it can be used to make an instance of an App based on the App Package's configuration.

-Once an app has been made from an App Package it can be built to run on a domain.

-Multiple Apps can be built to run on a single domain, and individual Apps can be built to run on many domains.

 Step 1.
 Creatae a new App Package for the HelloWorld App